 Amor is a mid-sized asteroid whose orbit approaches the orbit of Earth but does not cross it.
 NASA JPL has classified Amor as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

-Amor orbits the sun every 971 days (2.66 years), coming as close as 1.08 AU and reaching as far as 2.75 AU from the sun.
-Amor is about 1.0 kilometers in diameter, making it a small to average asteroid, comparable in size to the Golden Gate Bridge.
+Amor orbits the sun every 971 days (2.66 years), coming as close as 1.08 AU and reaching as far as 2.76 AU from the sun.
+Amor is about 1.0 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, comparable in size to the Golden Gate Bridge.

 Amor's orbit is 0.11 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.